krewast/gtin/gtin.java/README.md

     gtin.toString();

-Add gtin4j as a dependency of your application with
+Add gtin.java as a dependency of your application with

 Maven